sm4sa/moralpain_dev/README.md

 SORRY, UNDER CONSTRUCTION.
 THERE ARE INCONSISTENCIES WITHIN. --SULLIVAN

-You have come across a repository related to our work at the University of Virginia to build and employ a platform for managing and learning about moral distress and responses to it.
-The only reason to spend much time here at the moment is that you're a member of our team already, or a close colleague, or you're looking to join.
+You have come across a repository related to our work at the University of Virginia to develop and deploy a system for managing and learning about moral distress in healthcare delivery systems and responses to it.
+The only reason to be here at the moment is that you're a member of our team  or a colleague looking to join.

 In that case, these instructions should suffice to get you up and running with a development and test environment.
-It comes in two parts: (1) configure your computer with software needed to run an Android emulator; (2) fork this repo then clone your fork to your local machine, whereupon you can work on it through a containerized operating system running within VSCode.
-We give instructions for setting up an emulator on Mac/Linux and Windows machines, respectively.
-The remaining instructions are the same for both Mac/Linux and Windows.
+It comes in two parts: (1) configure your host computer with software needed to run an Android emulator; (2) fork this repo then clone your fork to your local machine, whereupon you can work on it through a containerized operating system running within VSCode.

-## I. Install the Android emulator
+## I. Install Android emulator

+We provide host machine emulator installation instructions for both Mac/Linux and windows.

 ### Mac/Linux